microsoft/X-Decoder/README.md

 https://user-images.githubusercontent.com/11957155/209045241-916ccf73-d29d-4637-8502-027d3420875c.mp4

+## :notes: Introduction

+X-Decoder is a generalized decoding model that can generate **pixel-level segmentation** and **token-level texts** seamlessly!

+**It achieves:**

+* State-of-the-art results on open-vocabulary segmentation and referring segmentation on eight datasets;
+* Better or competitive finetuned performance to generalist and specialist models on segmentation and VL tasks;
+* Friendly for efficient finetuning and flexible for novel task composition.

+**It supports:**

+* **One suite of parameters** pretrained for Semantic/Instance/Panoptic Segmentation, Referring Segmentation, Image Captioning, and Image-Text Retrieval;
+* **One model architecture** finetuned for Semantic/Instance/Panoptic Segmentation, Referring Segmentation, Image Captioning, Image-Text Retrieval and Visual Question Answering (VQA);
+* **Zero-shot task composition** for Region Retrieval, Referring Captioning, Image Editing.

 ## :fire: Updates
 * **[2022.12.21]** We release inference code of X-Decoder.
 * **[2022.12.21]** We release Focal-T pretrained checkpoint.
 * **[2022.12.21]** We release open-vocabulary segmentation benchmark.

-## :notes: Introduction

-X-Decoder is a generalized decoding model that can generate **pixel-level segmentation** and **token-level texts** seamlessly.

-**It achieves:**

-* SoTA results on open-vocabulary segmentation and referring segmentation on eight datasets;
-* Better or competitive finetuned performance to generalist and specialist models on Seg and VL tasks;
-* Flexibility for efficient finetuning and novel task composition.

-**It supports:**

-* Pretrained: Semantic/Instance/Panoptic Segmentation; Referring Segmentation; Image Captioning; Image/Text Retrieval
-* Finetuned/Compostion: VQA; Region Retrieval; Referring Captioning; Image Editing

 ## :snowflake: TODO